Quadratic Term Correction on Heaps' Law: Results from analysis of English texts

 The book with the most word type is {\sl Ulysses}, which is consistent with its reputation of innovation of styles and complexity.
 The book {\sl Natural History of Pliny} (Vol.1) is encyclopedia like and it has a sudden jump of word types between 10k and 100k.
-It is very likely that there are inhomogeneities in the topics covered when the window sizes are expanded.
-Drawing individual type-token plots of these 20 books, after the linear trend removed (by linking the first and the last dot), one may still see local kinks here and there; though all of them have a universal shape of upside-down parabola (results not shown).
+One explanation is that there are inhomogeneities in the topics covered when the window sizes are expanded.
+Drawing individual token-type plots of these 20 books, after the linear trend removed (by linking the first and the last dot), one may still see local kinks here and there; though all of them have a universal shape of upside-down parabola (results not shown).

 In order to show that these lines do bend downward, we calculate the local slopes by focusing only on one region at the time, spanning half a unit in the $\log_{10}(T)$ scale (or, from a $T$ value to 3.16T value).
-Local slope in log-log scale is also called elasticity in the original (type-token) function: $d \log(V)/d \log(T)$, mostly relevant to econometric applications where log-log models are common.
+Local slope in log-log scale is also called elasticity \citep{marshall} or logarithmic slope in the original (token-type) function: $d \log(V)/d \log(T)$, mostly relevant to econometric applications where log-log models are common.

 Fig.\ref{fig3} shows the local slopes for the twenty individual books.
-Again, it is from sub-version of type-token plot where the windows always start from the first token (same as Fig.\ref{fig1}).
+Again, it is from sub-version of token-type plot where the windows always start from the first token (same as Fig.\ref{fig2}).
 For most books, the local slope starts high at smaller window sizes, then gradually decreases with the window size, with the exceptions of these books: {\sl An Essay Concerning Humane Understanding}, {\sl Natural History of Pliny}, and {\sl Ulysses}.
 This proves that for the majority of works, the log(type)-log(token) line curves downward.

 Having shown that quadratic regression fits the {\sl War and Peace} log(type)-log(token) line better than linear regression, and other books have the similar downward concave trend, here we intend to find out typical features of $\alpha$ and $\beta$ values in Eq.(\ref{eq-q}).
 For that we need to address another practical issue: should we use the raw data which is not evenly distributed in the log scale of tokens, or should we use evenly distributed sample points in log-scale?